smithhmark/railsinventory/rails_notes.md

 - runs `rails g module Item name description:text type`
 - runs `rails g view Item`

+NOTES:
-NOTE: scaffold builds out some UI automatically
+- scaffold builds out some UI automatically
+- **do not** use `type` as a field/column name.
+ActiveRecord reserves that for a special use